 Cardiff Castle is a must.
 It’s huge and it has a lot of rooms to discover.
 You can even take a guided tour around the castle to get access to the hidden gems of the castle.
 The interior of some rooms inside the castle are stunning and very picturesque!
 If you want to explore the castle to the fullest, you will probably need 3-4 hours to see it all.

 Next to the Cardiff castle, you can find the gorgeous Bute Park.
 It was especially beautiful in autumn, as there were many stunning yellow trees there.
 Many people go to Bute Park for a run.
 In case you’re into running, you can do that too!

 Another great location for a run or even cycle is the promenade that connects Penarth and the Cardiff Bay area.
 This promenade goes through the port and lays in the middle of the bay.
 I have never seen anything quite like that in my life and I happily walked the entire promenade right until our hotel, voco St. David – it took us about 45 minutes.

 Even if you don’t want to run or cycle, head to the Cardiff Bay area and stay there for a cup of coffee at Coffi.co – a very nice coffee place that prepares over 60 different drinks.
 This area is very pretty and there is a lot to see and a lot of space to walk around.
 There is a Norwegian church that definitely stands out and moreover, the signature building of Cardiff that you see on most of the postcards is also located there – it’s called the Pierhead Building and I’m sure you’ve seen it online at some point!

 If you still have some time left in Cardiff, walk around the city centre or head to Penarth – a very nice neighbourhood, where you can have dinner.

 Where to eat in Cardiff?
-Best restaurants in Cardiff
+The best restaurants in Cardiff